kaplan81/rick-morty-pwa-workbox/README.md

 npx workbox wizard --injectManifest
 ```

 The Workbox wizard asks a series of questions.
-You can find out the answers by looking at what should be the resulting configuration file:
+You can find out the answers by looking at what should be the resulting `./workbox-config.js`:

 ```javascript
 module.exports = {